prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/installation_docs/debian.md

       CACHE_URL=redis://127.0.0.1:6379/0
       ```

-   - Populate the `FUNKWHALE_HOSTNAME` field with the URL of your server.
+   - Populate the `FUNKWHALE_HOSTNAME` field with the domain name of your server.

 6. Hit {kbd}`ctrl + x` then {kbd}`y` to save the file and close `nano`.